-- If staff are concerned about a change in the behaviour of an individual or see something that concerns them (this could be a colleague too) they will seek advice appropriately with the designated safeguarding lead who will contact The Prevent Hub-01924 483747 for further advice (appendix 8). - We will assess the risk of pupils being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
+- If staff are concerned about a change in the behaviour of an individual or see something that concerns them (this could be a colleague too) they will follow the NOTICE, CHECK, SHARE principles and seek advice appropriately with the designated safeguarding lead who will contact The Prevent Hub-01924 483747 or prevent@kirklees.gov.uk for further advice (appendix 8). (appendix 8). - We will assess the risk of pupils being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
 This means being able to demonstrate both a general understanding of the risks affecting pupils in the area and a specific understanding of how to identify individual pupils who may be at risk of radicalisation and what to do to support them.
 The Prevent hub will advise us and identify local referral pathways.